 Digital transformation isn’t achieved through implementing a new technology on its own; it’s about crafting new, efficient processes using interconnected solutions that are capable of re-calibrating functions, the way you use data, and how your people interact with them and each other.

 In that mix, there’s an awful lot of space for IT to define direction and lead.
-IT managers are clearly the subject matter experts with networking, security and other technical areas, however, few departments within an organisation have more of an overview of how another operates than IT.
+IT managers are clearly the subject matter experts with networking, IT security and other technical areas, however, few departments within an organisation have more of an overview of how another operates than IT.